Monthly payment plans can seamlessly fit the cost of orthodontic braces into the monthly budgets of patients without dental insurance.

 First-time loans with no credit history are hard to get when the lender has no consumer report to check.
 You must demonstrate sufficient income to overcome a significant underwriting disadvantage and be able to verify employment.

-Therefore, an FSA is the ideal orthodontic financing alternative for people with no credit history.
+Therefore, an FSA is the ideal orthodontic financing alternative for people without credit history.

 Invisalign